GM surprises Wall Street with strong earnings

 Both GM’s Canadian and U.S. unions have called for boycotts of the new Blazer.
 But workers could feel a little better when profit-sharing checks begin to go out shortly.

-The 46,500 members of the United Auto Workers Union who qualify for the bonuses will receive an average $10,750 apiece based on the $10.8 billion in pre-tax profits GM racked up in North America this year.
-That will be down from last year’s average $11,500 checks reflecting a 9% decline in the home region’s profits compared to 2017.
+The 46,500 members of the United Auto Workers Union who qualify for the bonuses will receive an average $10,750 apiece based on the $10.8 billion in pretax profits GM racked up in North America this year.
+That will be down from last year’s average $11,500 checks reflecting a 9 percent decline in the home region’s profits compared to 2017.